amudgal21/Parallel-Volume-Rendering/README.md

 ## Overview

-The `CS677_Parallel_Distribution_Axis-Aligned_Volume_Rendering` project implements parallel volume rendering using MPI (Message Passing Interface).
+The `Parallel_Distribution_Axis-Aligned_Volume_Rendering` project implements parallel volume rendering using MPI (Message Passing Interface).
 This Python program performs ray casting on a 3D scalar volume dataset, with data partitioned across multiple processes to achieve efficient rendering.
 The script uses color and opacity transfer functions for volume rendering and outputs performance metrics along with the final rendered image.

 ## Features
 - **Parallel Volume Rendering:** Processes large datasets with MPI to leverage distributed memory systems.